gesteves91/software-engineering-ml/README.md

-# software-engineering-ml
+# Software Health Project

-This repo will take care of all github data
+This project utilizes several machine learning approches to manipulate GitHub data aiming the explanations of the factor that led software project to a defective state.